bergesinstitute/graf-method/book-1-unit-7.md

     lavarse la cara - to wash your face

-    levantarse - to get up / to wake up
+    levantarse - to get up

     llamarse - to “be named”